Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Integrated luminosity measurement and systematic uncertainties

-Further we discuss feasibility and requirements for $\mathrm{10^{-4}}$ precision of counting at the $Z^0$ pole, considering that each systematic effect individual contribution to the uncertainty of the integrated luminosity is of order of $\mathrm{10^{-4}}$.
-We have assumed event selection in polar angle acceptance to be asymmetric between the left and right arms of the detector.
-In \cite{JINST}, at the one side of the luminometer, the full fiducial volume is considered, while at the other side the inner radial acceptance is shrunken by 1 mm.
-In this study, the outer radial acceptance is also shrunken by 1 mm, as it has been done at OPAL.
-This has been done randomly to the left (L) and right (R) sides of the luminometer, on event by event basis.
-For symmetric event selection we consider the full fiducial volumes of the both sides of luminometer.
+Further, feasibility and requirements for $\mathrm{10^{-4}}$ precision of counting at the $Z^0$ pole will be discussed, considering that the uncertainty of each individual systematic effect contributes to the integrated luminosity at a level of $\mathrm{10^{-4}}$.
+In \cite{JINST}, at one side of the luminometer the Bhabhas are counted in the full fiducial volume of the luminometer, while at the other side the inner radial acceptance of the fiducial volume is shrunken by 1 mm.
+In this study, the outer radial acceptance is also shrunken by 1 mm.
+This is performed randomly to the left (L) and right (R) sides of the luminometer, on event by event basis, as it has been done at ALEPH \cite{LEP1}.
+Described way of counting is called asymmetrical (AS) throughout the paper.
+For symmetric (S) event selection the Bhabhas are counted in the full fiducial volumes of the both sides of luminometer.
 As will be discussed further, different detector positioning (s-axis and z-axis) interfere with a way of counting in a nontrivial way.
-Fig. \ref{fig:1} provides an illustrative depiction of the s- and z-axes configuration in collisions with the crossing angle.